jayantasamaddar/quick-reference/aws/s3/README.md

 ## S3 Security: Encryption

-### Encryption: Object Encryption
+### S3 Encryption: Object Encryption

-You can encrypt objects in Amazon S3 using one of 4 Methods
+You can encrypt objects in Amazon S3 using one of 4 Methods.

+> **Note**: Metadata, which can be included with the object, is not encrypted while being stored on Amazon S3.
+Therefore, AWS recommends that customers not place sensitive information in Amazon S3 metadata.

 - **Server-Side Encryption (SSE)**